dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 Visual Studio:

 * Runs the app, which  launches the [Kestrel server](xref:fundamentals/servers/kestrel).
-* Launches the default browser at `https://localhost:5001`, which displays the apps UI.
+* Launches the default browser at `https://localhost:<port>`, which displays the apps UI. `<port>` is the random port that is assigned when the app was created.

 # [Visual Studio Code](#tab/visual-studio-code)